dgv/play.zig/README.md

 - Running at last Zig stable version.
 - 5s timeout by default.
-- if bwrap is installed the consumption of networking is sandboxed.
+- if firejail is installed the consumption of networking is sandboxed.
 - code snippets for sharing are stored using sqlite.

 ### Motivation